5 Ways To Find A Sense Of Spirituality Without Religion

 1. Take 10 minutes to calm your mind when you wake up.

-There was a time when I would wake up every morning depressed and miserable.
-I didn't know what to do with myself, and I didn't realize that the stories I was telling myself were untrue.
 We have the power to focus our thoughts in a positive direction—positive for ourselves, for others, and for the world.
 Dedicating the first 10 minutes of each day just to being still and connecting with something greater than yourself is a way to do just that.
-Give it a try and start practicing meditation or yoga, reading an inspirational text, or walking in nature right upon waking.
+Give it a try and start practicing meditation or yoga, reading an inspirational text, or taking a walk in nature right upon waking.

 2. Be useful to others.

-Obsessing over our personal wants and desires creates not happiness but rather isolation.
-Learn to be of service and start simple.
-Offer your seat on public transport to someone who needs it more than you, smile at the person preparing your coffee, really listen to others without judgment.
+Obsessing over our personal wants and desires creates isolation, not happiness.
+Instead, practice simple ways to be of service to others: Offer your seat on public transport to someone who needs it more than you, smile at the person preparing your coffee, really listen to others without judgment.

 3. Know that you don't need India, Bali, or the Amazon jungle to locate your sense of spirit.